How to Use the Solar Calculator

 Installing Solar in Kentucky

 If you do decide to opt for your own solar installation on your rooftop, you won’t have to go very far to find a qualified installer.
 A handful of companies operate throughout Kentucky, mostly based out of more heavily populated areas, like outside of Bowling Green, Louisville, and Lexington.
-You’ll have to use a local installer, however—large solar providers like Sungevity and SolarCity do not operate in Kentucky.
+You’ll have to use a local installer, however—large solar providers like SolarCity do not operate in Kentucky.
 But as solar gains popularity, you can expect to see a wider and wider range of installation offerings in your area.

 Kentucky State Solar Support